NextLevelTiming/neon-timing-protocol/README.md

 # Communication Protocols
 The Neon Timing Protocol is primarily a message protocol.
 Communication protocols are used to deliver messages between clients.
-A client **may** support more than one communication protocols.
+A client **may** support more than one communication protocol.

 It is recommended that clients follow the communication protocol guidelines.
 This is not strictly necessarry.

 Newer, faster, easier communication protocols are being developed every day.
 We may adopt and make recommendations for implementation of these communication protocols.
-Ideally the messages being sent between clients will remain unchanged.
+Ideally message data being sent between clients will remain unchanged when adding support for newer communication protocols.

 ## Serial
 Serial is a very common protocol used when developing hardware.
 It is easy to implment and most computers are capable